ASNA/SunFarm/docs/adding-image-to-page.md

 1. *Annotate* in the rendered HTML the intended row in the markup.

-2. *Open* Vertical space for when there are row gaps *(skipping the continuously ascending numbering in the markup)*.
+2. *Open up* **Vertical Space** for when there are row gaps *(skipping the continuously ascending numbering in the markup)*.
 After the Page loads completely, JavaScript code will run to insert rows with the CSS style **dds-grid-empty-row** which basically defines vertical spacing to fill the gap.

 Once you have understood the basic technique, you can then realize that: